 The Yosemite Research Library, maintained by the museum, is a research resource with some 10,000 books relevant to Yosemite, as well as photographs and articles.
-The library is open to the public Wednesday and Thursday from 8:30 am to noon and 1 pm to 5 pm; contact the park's librarian for details.
+The library is open to the public Monday through Thursday from 10 am to noon and 12:30 pm to 4 pm; contact the park's librarian for details and appointments.

 The Yosemite Archives, located in El Portal, contains National Park Service records, personal papers, manuscript collections, and oral histories.
 Searchable finding aids are now available online.
 Several collections, including the Joseph Dixon collection [760 kb PDF], have been partially digitized and can be perused onsite using a computer database.